 - 1. Class X Board Examination Certificate - 2.
 Class X Marks-Sheet - 3.
 Class XII Marks-Sheet - 4.
 Class XII Provisional Certificate / Original Certificate - 5.
-Character Certificate (recent) - 6.
-SC/ST/PwD/CW/KM Certificate (in the name of the candidate) issued by the competent authority - 7.
-OBC (Non-Creamy Layer) Certificate (in the name of the Candidate) issued by competent authority - Transfer Certificate from school / college as well as Migration Certificate from Board / University are required from those students who have passed senior secondary exam from outside Delhi - 9.
+Character Certificate (recent) - SC/ST/PwD/CW/KM Certificate (in the name of the candidate) issued by the competent authority - OBC (Non-Creamy Layer) Certificate (in the name of the Candidate) issued by competent authority - Transfer Certificate from school / college as well as Migration Certificate from Board / University are required from those students who have passed senior secondary exam from outside Delhi - 9.
 At least two passport size self-attested photographs.

-3. FEE STRUCTURE
+3. ANNUAL FEE

-The Fee to be charged from First Year Students for various courses are given below.
-It has to be paid in cash at the College Admission counter.
+The fee to be charged from First Year Students for various courses is given below: